huseinzol05/water-healer/README.md

 Or maybe this google slide can help you to understand more about water healer, [link to slide](https://docs.google.com/presentation/d/1ixiFIfcnVajMK8L6lY2hG_X5vipQ3gRk_ZsFjuXCWEY/edit?usp=sharing).

+Or this Medium article about [Processing guarantees in Kafka](https://medium.com/@andy.bryant/processing-guarantees-in-kafka-12dd2e30be0e).

 ## Installing from the PyPI

 ```bash